Daniel da Mota

-Daniel da Mota Alves (born 11 September 1985) is a Luxembourger footballer who plays for Etzella Ettelbruck.
+Daniel da Mota Alves (born 11 September 1985) is a Luxembourgish footballer who plays for Atert Bissen.

 Club career

-Da Mota finished the 2005–06 season of the Luxembourg National Division as the joint-sixth top goalscorer, and the second-best placed Luxembourgian footballer.
+Da Mota finished the 2005–06 season of the Luxembourg National Division as the joint-sixth top goalscorer, and the second-best placed Luxembourgish footballer.

 The following season, da Mota scored 24 goals (fully 40% of all of second-placed Ettelbruck's goals), finishing as the league's top goalscorer.
 In July 2008, he left FC Etzella Ettelbruck and moved for 65,000 Euro to F91 Dudelange.

 International career

 Born in Luxembourg to Portuguese parents, Da Mota took up Luxembourgish citizenship in January 2007 and made his debut for Luxembourg in a June 2007 European Championship qualification match against Albania.
 His first two international goals helped Luxembourg defeat Slovakia by a score of 2–1 on 9 February 2011.
 He scored his second international goal on 7 September 2012 in a World Cup qualifier against Portugal in a 2–1 defeat.
 On 2 June 2021, he played his 100th match for Luxembourg in a friendly match against Norway.